Compassion for Crabs: Why They Matter

 Melanie Mikecz

-Crustacean Compassion campaigns to stop the sale of live crustaceans in shops (and online retailers that send them to people’s homes) and wants an end to non-trained people being able to kill them (presently, the only ‘humane’ death is using stunning equipment that most people don’t have).
+Crustacean Compassion campaigns to stop the sale of live crustaceans in shops (and online retailers that send them to people’s homes).
+It also wants and end to non-trained people allowed to kill them (the only ‘humane death’ is with stunning equipment, that most people don’t own or know how to use).
+Sign the petition to ask the government to act.

-The charity also wants an end to selling live creatures in tanks (it also campaigns for cephalopods: octopus (sometimes eaten alive), squid (used for calamari) and cuttlefish (dried versions are often used to entertain budgies).
+It also wants an end to selling live creatures in tanks (it also campaigns to stop octopuses being eatne alive, and better welfare for squid (calamari) and cuttlefish )dried versions are often used to entertain budgies).
 Also read of reasons not to eat lobsters .

-When doing surveys with supermarkets, it found that all (bar Marks & Spencer and Waitrose) have hardly any welfare policy for selling crustaceans.
-Even though by law, they are now recognised as sentient beings under the 2022 Animal Welfare (Sentience) Act.
+Surveys sound that all supermarkets (bar Marks & Spencer and Waitrose) have hardly any welfare policy for selling crustaceans.
+Even though by law, they are now recognised as sentient beings.

 Hermit Crabs and the Cost of Litter